-NGSS offers a clear vision of rigorous science standards by blending scientific and engineering practices with disciplinary core ideas and crosscutting concepts across K-12.
-In addition, NGSS makes connections to CCSS for English language arts and literacy and for mathematics.
-For the student groups that have traditionally been underserved in science education, NGSS offers both learning opportunities and challenges.
+The NGSS offer a clear vision of rigorous science standards by blending scientific and engineering practices with disciplinary core ideas and crosscutting concepts across K-12.
+In addition, the NGSS make connections to the CCSS for English language arts and literacy and for mathematics.
+For the student groups that have traditionally been underserved in science education, the NGSS offer both learning opportunities and challenges.
 Instead of making a long list of opportunities and challenges, major considerations are discussed below.
-Illustrations of such opportunities and challenges are provided in the seven case studies in terms of economically disadvantaged students, racial or ethnic minority students, students with disabilities, English language learners, girls, students in alternative education programs, and gifted and talented students.
+Then, learning opportunities and challenges are illustrated in the seven case studies for economically disadvantaged students, racial or ethnic minority students, students with disabilities, English language learners, girls, students in alternative education programs, and gifted and talented students.